hrishikod/Capital_Programme_Optimiser/README.md

 Alternatively, you can use the Jupyter Notebook:

-1. Navigate to the `src` directory.
+1. Navigate to the `notebooks` directory.
 2. Open `git_copt_solver.ipynb` in Jupyter Lab or Notebook.
 3. Configure the parameters at the top of the notebook.
 4. Run all cells to execute the optimization.